cherrypy/cherrypy/docs/advanced.rst

 This works similarly to `_cp_dispatch` but, as said above, is more explicit and localized.
 It says:

-- take the first segment and store it into a parameter name `band`
+- take the first segment and store it into a parameter name `name`
 - take again the first segment (since we removed the previous first) and store it into a parameter named `title`